clusterlink-net/clusterlink/website/content/en/blog/clusterlink-intro/index.md

 ClusterLink uses the Kubernetes API servers for its configuration store.
-The **control plane** is responsible for watching for changes in relevant built-in and custom resources and configuring the data plane pod using [Envoy's xDS][] protocol.
+The **control plane** is responsible for watching for changes in relevant built-in and custom resources and configuring the data plane Pods using [Envoy's xDS][] protocol.
  The control plane is also responsible for managing local Kubernetes services and endpoints corresponding to imported remote services.
 By using standard Kubernetes services, ClusterLink integrates seamlessly with the Kubernetes network model, and can work with any Kubernetes distribution, CNI and IP address management scheme.

-The local service endpoints refer to **data plane** pods, responsible for workload-to-service secure tunnels to other clusters.
+The local service endpoints refer to **data plane** Pods, responsible for workload-to-service secure tunnels to other clusters.
 The data plane uses [HTTP CONNECT][] with [mutual TLS][] for security.
  The use of HTTPS over tcp/443 removes the need for VPNs and special firewall